mattva01/schooltool/src/schooltool/calendar/README.txt

 Quick overview
 --------------

-At the moment schoolbell.calendar contains building blocks for calendaring in your own application.
+At the moment schooltool.calendar contains building blocks for calendaring in your own application.

-schoolbell.calendar.interfaces defines interfaces for calendars and calendar events.
+schooltool.calendar.interfaces defines interfaces for calendars and calendar events.

-schoolbell.calendar.simple defines simple calendar and calendar event classes.
+schooltool.calendar.simple defines simple calendar and calendar event classes.
 They are not tied into any particular storage system, so if you want to store your calendars in the ZODB or in a relational database, you will want to write your own.

   TODO: there should be a standard Persistent calendar class in this package.

-schoolbell.calendar.mixins defines mixins that make implementation of your own calendar and event classes easier.
+schooltool.calendar.mixins defines mixins that make implementation of your own calendar and event classes easier.

-schoolbell.calendar.icalendar lets you parse and generate iCalendar (RFC 2445) files.
+schooltool.calendar.icalendar lets you parse and generate iCalendar (RFC 2445) files.

-schoolbell.calendar.browser defines some browser views for calendars.
+schooltool.calendar.browser defines some browser views for calendars.
 It is very lean at the moment.

   TODO: flesh out browser views.

-schoolbell.calendar.recurrent defines some recurrence rules that let you describe events recurring daily, weekly, monthly or yearly.
+schooltool.calendar.recurrent defines some recurrence rules that let you describe events recurring daily, weekly, monthly or yearly.

-schoolbell.calendar.utils contains a number of small standalone utility functions for manipulating dates and times.
+schooltool.calendar.utils contains a number of small standalone utility functions for manipulating dates and times.